UCB-BioE-Genetic-Design-Automation/inventory-manager-vannytrinh/documentation.md

 ### Return
 - Inventory: Updated inventory with updated box

-# Methods for Searching Within the Inventory
+# Methods for Searching Within Inventory
 Methods to search an inventory for samples or retrieve the contents of a box

 ## find_sample